-Over the past five years, there has been a superfluity of condominium projects and towers in almost every major city in the Philippines.
+Over the past five years, there has been an abundance of condominium projects and towers in almost every major city in the Philippines.
 In virtually every nook and cranny in this city, you will find condos such as a condominium in Alabang or any condominiums about to rise.
 And this is perhaps because the demand for them over the past few years have been at an all-time high.
 This is because owning a condominium unit does not require as much maintenance as residential homes on land.
-Apart from that, condo units encourage a fast paced lifestyle which most people–especially millennials are accustomed to now.
+Apart from that, condo units encourage a fast-paced lifestyle which most people–especially millennials are accustomed to now.

-On top of this, there has been a huge influx of foreign nationals in the country and considering that foreign land ownership is as stiffer as ever, owning a condominium unit seems like a feasible option for them.
-And it seems like it is not only foreign nationals who are jumping on the trend as many Overseas Filipino Workers (OFWs) find themselves in investing in units which they or their families can use either for future investment to liquidate or as a complementary home away from their own homes.
+On top of this, there has been an enormous influx of foreign nationals in the country and considering that foreign land ownership is as stiffer as ever, owning a condominium unit seems like a feasible option for them.
+And it looks like it is not only foreign nationals who are jumping on the trend as many Overseas Filipino Workers (OFWs) finds themselves in investing in units which they or their families can use either for future investment to liquidate or as a complimentary home away from their own homes.